pestopasta74/Computer-Science-Project/README.md

 # Computer-Science-Project
 This is a project for OCR Computer Science (The NEA portion), and this repository will serve as the proof of development of the application.
-The application will be a physics simulator designed to be used in A-level Physics lessons and it will take inspiration from PHET Simulations.
+The application will be a solar system simulator.

 ## Requirements